Founder

 Working For the Well-being of Individuals and Community

 How wonderful it would be for every individual to have the tools to creatively and authentically exercise their voice while having a safe place to be heard and validated.
 How wonderful it would be for each individual to have the tools to listen to their neighbor, inquire about things misunderstood with a sincere curiosity, have hard conversations, embrace differences, and have a healthy awareness of who benefits and who suffers from allowing divisiveness, injustice, and oppression in our communities.
-Let's foster social cohesiveness and be the ones who benefit as we continue to strengthen ourselves.
-Our community is a sense of belonging, a protective factor, a place to work together & play together, enjoy the things we build together, and have a strong, resilient, healthy, and inclusive community culture.

 Drama Therapy Mindfulness Positive Psychology Behavioral Health Psychology